 - If you are planning to use public transport, get a Rav Kav Card.
 These are contactless travel cards that can be topped up and used on buses and trams.
 Buy your Rav Kav at the airport before you head into town.
 This handy card will even get you all the way to dead Sea or Tel Aviv.

-- Light rail connects the old City (from Damacus Gate) to the more modern areas of the main train station and Yemuda Machane market so you can easily base yourselves anywhere near a line and access everything you need.
+- Light rail connects the old City (from Damacus Gate) to the more modern areas of the main train station and Yemuda Machane market.
+You can easily base yourselves anywhere near a line and access everything you need.

 - You can hail taxis (look for the iTaxiJerusalem sticker) or use the GETT app to get around by cab.

 - During our visit to Jerusalem we stayed in the YMCA Three Arches (read our full review).
 The simple rooms, and cheap prices don’t do justice to the amazing facilities.
 The breakfast was great and guests can use their huge, newly built and spotless sports centre.